AyDeveloper/DIgSig/README.md

 1. DigSig signs you in...Connects you to the Dapp
 2. Create a message to sign.
 Enter the address of the recipient, amount to send, nounce to prevent replay attacks.
-3. Click on getSig.
-This pops up metamask and two things happen: set signer, and sign the message.
+3. Click on getSig and sign the message.
 4. This action returns the signature displayed in the input field.
-This is meant to be copied and verified by the actor.
+This is meant to be copied and given to an actor for verification.
-5. Before verifying on the verify page, you are expected to connect with another account and submit the signature for verification
+5. Before verifying on the verify page, you are expected to connect with another account, refresh te verify page and submit the signature for verification

 # Note
-This is just for learning purpose whosoever that is signing the message is not expected to pay gas fees.
-The actor pays for the gas fees and perform the real transaction.
+1. This is just for learning purpose.
+2. Do not use the ame nounce twice.
+Always use a higher nounce number.
+Check out the site at https://digsig.netlify.app/